 What you can do as a plan member

 Know your audit rights and the conditions of using Medavie Blue Cross benefits by reading the benefits booklet you received when you became a member.
-Have conversations with your providers to ensure they maintain accurate records to support any claims you may be required to submit.
+Have conversations with your health providers to ensure they maintain accurate records to support any claims you may be required to submit.

 Medavie Blue Cross has introduced a tool to help address and prevent health care fraud and abuse and ensure ethical behaviour in all our dealings: the Medavie Blue Cross Fraud and Ethics Reporting Service.